-- Visit to a synagogue and mosque (covid dependent)
+- Visit to a synagogue and mosque (possible)

-- Talks from the army (covid dependent) to support knowledge of religion, peace and justice scheme of work.
+- Talks from the army (possible) to support knowledge of religion, peace and justice scheme of work.

-- Talks from the police / magistrate (covid dependent) to support knowledge of religion, crime and punishment scheme of work.
+- Talks from the police / magistrate (possible) to support knowledge of religion, crime and punishment scheme of work.

 Philosophy & Religious Studies Department